mrismanaziz/Reforestation/README.md

-## Atheism is a non-prophet organisation.
+## How come a man driving a train got struck by lightning?
+He was a good conductor.